markgewhite/jumpsFDA/README.md

 ### Cumulative time warping

-In an iterative registration procedure it is necessary to keep a track of the total warp so the subsequent models can use the full information this provides. <code>updateTotalWarp</code> does this by "warping the warp".
+In an iterative registration procedure it is necessary to keep a track of the total warp so the subsequent models can use the full information this provides.
+The sub-function <code>updateTotalWarp</code> does this by "warping the warp".
 The idea is to project the new time warp onto the old time warp.
 It works on a high-resoluition time series (1 ms intervals) rather than the functions.

 ```Matlab
 function totWarpT = updateTotalWarp( totWarpT, newWarpFd, t )